yuqi-zhang/machine-config-operator/docs/CoreOSLayering.md

 A    resolv.conf
 ```

+### Bootstrap node and control plane provisioning

+Do we want to run a build in the bootstrap node?
+Or do we provision control plane nodes differently?

+### Bootstrap-in-place

+Does that still use onceFrom?
+Since the bootstrap node likely will be full ignition, do we need to clean things up there?

 ### Things to consider

 1. How to differentiate requests for layered image provisioning vs what we have today (maybe not relevant in the long run)